 Curly Coated Retriever

-The Curly Coated Retriever originated in England and is now often kept as a family dog.
-He is the largest of all retriever breeds.
-The Curly Coated Retriever has a great retrieving instinct and loves water.
-He is distinguished by his quaint appearance with curly, frizzy coat.
+The Curly Coated Retriever originally comes from England and is often kept as a family dog today.
+It is the largest of all retriever breeds.
+The Curly Coated Retriever has a pronounced retrieving instinct and loves water.
+It is characterized by its original appearance with a curly, wavy coat.

 The Curly Coated Retriever has a friendly, good-natured nature and is very intelligent.
 He is loyal and fond of children, courageous and self-confident.
-Towards strangers the Curly Coated Retriever is rather reserved.
-To feel comfortable, this willing to work and temperamental dog needs a meaningful occupation.
+The Curly Coated Retriever is rather reserved towards strangers.
+In order to feel comfortable, this eager to work and spirited dog needs meaningful activity.

-Thanks to his versatile abilities, he feels at home in many areas of use - whether in dummy training or retrieving, welding work or herding sheep.
-As hard-working as he is outside, as gentle he is at home.
-If he is sufficiently occupied, he is affectionate and in need of love at home.
+Thanks to his versatile abilities, he feels at home in many areas of work - be it dummy training or retrieving, welding work or herding sheep.
+As eager to work as he is outside, he is just as gentle at home.
+When he is kept busy with appropriate activities, he is affectionate and needy at home.

-The Curly Coated Retriever loves to play with children and enjoys keeping the family together on walks.
+The Curly Coated Retriever loves to play with children and keeps the family together on walks.
 Unlike the Labrador or Golden Retriever, however, he will not do everything to please his humans.
-Even though he is very sensitive and responsive to his family's moods, his independence often causes him to go his own way.
+Although he is very sensitive to his family's moods, he often goes his own way due to his independence.

 The right food

 The Curly Coated Retriever requires very little grooming.
-His curly coat is water repellent and robust.
-He does not need to be brushed, regular swimming is the optimal care for his coat.
-Every now and then, the wet coat can be massaged with circular movements to maintain the curl.
+Its curly coat is water-repellent and hard-wearing.
+It does not need to be brushed, regular swimming is the best coat care.
+Occasionally, the wet coat can be massaged with circular movements to maintain the curls.

-The coat change is normally pronounced in the Curly Coated Retriever.
-It does not need to be clipped, sometimes it is trimmed on the ears and tail.
-The use of dog shampoo should be avoided.
+It is normal for the Curly Coated Retriever to shed.
+It does not need to be clipped, but is occasionally trimmed on the ears and tail.
+The use of dog shampoo should be avoided if possible.

 Origin & History

-The Curly Coated Retriever is a rare breed of hunting dog and is now often kept as a family dog.
+The Curly Coated Retriever is a rare hunting dog breed that is often kept as a family dog today.
 It is considered the oldest of the retriever breeds.
-Experts assume that he descends from the English Waterdog.
-This is suggested by his curly coat as well as his keen sense and love for water.
-Later, for further development, the St. John's Newfoundland was crossed.
+Experts believe that it is descended from the English Waterdog.
+This is suggested by its curly coat, its keenness and its love of water.
+Later, Newfoundland dogs were crossed in to further develop the St. John's.

-Also the crossbreeding of the breeds Setter, Pointer, Poodle and Irish Water Spaniel is probable.
-The English Kennel Club recognized the Curly Coated Retriever in 1854 and showed it at a show for the first time.
-In 1890 the first breed club was founded.
-As a breed, the Curly Coated Retriever has existed unchanged for about 100 years.
+Crossbreeding with setters, pointers, poodles and Irish water spaniels is also likely.
+The Curly Coated Retriever was recognized by the English Kennel Club in 1854 and shown at a dog show for the first time.
+The first breed club was founded in 1890.
+As a breed, the Curly Coated Retriever has existed unchanged for around 100 years.

-About 4000 dogs of this breed are kept worldwide.
-In Northern Europe Curly Coated Retrievers are most common, but also enjoys increasing popularity in the rest of Europe.
+There are around 4000 dogs of this breed worldwide.
+The Curly Coated Retriever is most widespread in Northern Europe, but it is also becoming increasingly popular in the rest of Europe.